-16. On 24 January 2014 the MOJ responded.
+- 4. On what date did the LSC first informed [sic] [solicitor 1] about the fact that its tender was successful." - 14.
+On 24 January 2014 the MOJ responded.
 It refused to provide the requested information and cited section 14(1), vexatious requests, based on its view that the complainant's request is "identical to that made by another individual, who has an extensive history of making FOI requests relating to legal aid tender activity and in respect of which the ICO has recently issued a decision notice supporting our use of section 14(1)."
 (Reference FS50505670).
-The MOJ said that whether or not the complainant was making requests under FOIA in identical terms to requests made by individual A means that, "willingly or not, your request forms part of the burden imposed on the Public Authority tasked with the answer to the request, and as such becomes part of a campaign with this individual".

-17. The complainant requested an internal review on 30 January 2014, the outcome of which the MOJ provided on 27 February 2014.
+The MOJ said that whether or not the complainant was making requests under FOIA in identical terms to request made by individual A means that, "willingly or not, your request forms part of the burden imposed on the Public Authority tasked with the answer to the request, and as such becomes part of a campaign with this individual". - 15.
+The complainant requested an internal review on 30 January 2014, the outcome of which the MOJ provided on 27 February 2014.
 It maintained its original position that the request was vexatious.